LDAWG-a11y/a11yWebApp/src/guides/procurement-accessibility-guidance.md

 If a supplier does respond that they are using an overlay we would suggest responding with the following:

 > We would like to clarify that we do not condone the use of overlays and are not willing to accept the legal risk associated with their use.
-The government department that monitors the regulations we must comply with do not recognise them as an accepted solution, so they do not contribute to our legal compliance.
-They make many claims about making website meet WCAG 2.1, EN301549, Section 508 etc. All of these are false.
+The government department that monitors the regulations we must meet do not recognise overlays as an accepted solution, and overlays do not contribute to our legal compliance.
+Overlay products make many claims about making website meet WCAG 2.1, EN301549, Section 508 etc. All of these are false.
 >
 > You can find more information on the [Overlay Fact Sheet.](https://overlayfactsheet.com/#main "https\://overlayfactsheet.com/#main") The fact sheet is supported by a vast number of the best accessibility professionals in the field, and the industry overwhelmingly agrees to avoid the use of these snake oil products.
 >